 Make your children participate to recreational activities

 Art, music or sports make an ideal occasion for children to socialize, share and express their emotions with few words.
 Recreational activities are therefore essential to enable them to socialize outside their school and to learn the language at their own pace with friends, in a pleasant and relaxed environment.
-Click here to view the recreational activities available in Luxembourg.
+Click here to view the recreational activities and scouts organizations available in Luxembourg.

 Introduce them to the language using appropriate materials